List of Ocean's characters: Reuben Tishkoff

-A flamboyant business kingpin, Reuben (Elliott Gould) is an old-school business tycoon who gets muscled out of his Vegas hotel by Terry Benedict, which is why he finances the expensive casino caper.
+A flamboyant business kingpin, Reuben (Elliott Gould) is an old-school business tycoon who gets muscled out of his Vegas hotel by Terry Benedict, leading him to finance the expensive casino caper.
 He appears to be pushed over again in Ocean's Thirteen, when he is forced out of a partnership by Willy Bank, leading to a breakdown that ignites Ocean's revenge plot against Bank.
 His cunning business instinct is illustrated by the fact that he was the only one to make money out of his take in the Bellagio heist (on the stock market) rather than lose money through spending over the last three years.
 Danny and Rusty went so far as to imply that Reuben was a mentor to them.
 He appears in Ocean's 8 to pass on a message from the apparently-deceased Danny to his sister Debbie.

 Saul Bloom

-Saul Bloom (Carl Reiner) is an ulcerous old pro, who is brought out of retirement to play a crucial role in the casino-heist, playing “Lyman Zerga”, an arms dealer with a special delivery he needs to be located in the casino-vault.
-His presence ensures the team of a member watching the security cameras and getting the explosives into the vault.
-In Twelve, Saul initially refuses to go along with the pan-European caper, but ultimately shows up as a Swiss doctor in the Lookie-loo con.
+Saul Bloom (Carl Reiner) is an ulcerous old pro con-man who is brought out of retirement to play a crucial role in the casino-heist, playing “Lyman Zerga”, an arms dealer with a special delivery he needs to be located in the casino-vault.
+His presence ensures that a member of the team is watching the security cameras and getting the explosives into the vault.
+In Twelve, Saul initially refuses to go along with the pan-European caper but ultimately shows up as a Swiss doctor in the Lookie-loo con.
 In Thirteen, Saul plays “Kensington Chubb”, a British hotel reviewer.

 Basher Tarr

 Basher Tarr (Don Cheadle) is the munitions expert of the team.
-Talking with a heavy cockney accent, often in rhyming slang, Basher is more in it for the thrills than for the money, even calling Rusty and Danny ‘proper villains’ as opposed to the fools he unsuccessfully tries to rob a bank with in Eleven.
-He is brought in to create the blackout necessary for Danny and Linus to get down the elevator shaft in Eleven, and simulates an earthquake with a drilling machine in Thirteen.
+Talking with a heavy cockney accent, often in rhyming slang, Basher is more in it for the thrills than for the money, even calling Rusty and Danny "proper villains" as opposed to the fools with whom he unsuccessfully tries to rob a bank in Eleven.
+He is brought in to create the power blackout necessary for Danny and Linus to get down the elevator shaft in Eleven, and simulates an earthquake with a drilling machine in Thirteen.

 Frank Catton

 An old acquaintance of Danny and Rusty, Frank Catton (Bernie Mac) is an experienced card dealer who has left his mark in various Vegas casinos.
 He is the first to be recruited for the Bellagio-plan.
 He is shown to have an affinity for manicures, which even leads to his arrest in Twelve.
 His lack of participation in Twelve is made up for by his central role in the two casino-heists: first as the inside man at the Bellagio, later as a game host in Bank's casino.
-The simulated quarrel with Linus’s NGC-persona results in the latter pick pocketing the vault codes out of Benedict's jacket.
+The simulated quarrel with Linus's NGC-persona results in the latter pickpocketing the vault codes out of Benedict's jacket.